t-d-k/LibreCrypt/docs/FAQ.md

 Q: Can I use DoxBox with my USB flash drive?

 *A:* Yes!
-DoxBox has been designed to be portable; see the section on [Portable Mode](portable_mode.htm) for details on which files to copy onto your USB drive.
-Alternativly, insert your USB drive and select the "Tools | Copy DoxBox to USB drive..." menuitem to automatically copy DoxBox to your USB drive.
+DoxBox has been designed to be portable; see the section on [Portable Mode](portable_mode.md) for details on which files to copy onto your USB drive.
+Alternatively, insert your USB drive and select the "Tools | Copy DoxBox to USB drive..." menu-item to automatically copy DoxBox to your USB drive.

 You can then use DoxBox on any PC - even if it doesn't have DoxBox installed.